appsquickly/typhoon/README.md

 # Description

-A new, Spring-like dependency injection container for Objective-C. Built during a typhoon.
+A Spring-like dependency injection container for Objective-C. Built during a typhoon.

 ##New!
 Check out the example at: https://github.com/jasperblues/spring-objective-c-example